 England Coast Walk: Lydd to Ramsgate

 Following the Coastline along the well-marked England Coast Walk you will pass through National Nature Reserves see stunning views, and sites of historical interest from the Roman era to WW2.
 You will gain an appreciation of the changing coastline of Kent over the centuries.
 The England Coast Walk holiday starts in the historic town of Rye in the west, and takes in Kent's Heritage Coast (awarded 4th place in Lonely Planet's international travel destinations for 2022).
 The walk can be completed in one or two sections.
 There are plenty of places to stop for refreshments on the way.
 Walking distances – Kent Coast Path – 7 to 14 miles per day. (additional stops can be built in).
 Easy to moderate.

 5 to 8

 Enquire Now for availability

-This itinerary includes: accommodation in B&Bs, inns and hotels with breakfasts, daily luggage transfer, GPS link to the route, fully marked up maps, information pack and guidebook
+This itinerary includes: accommodation in B&Bs, inns and hotels with breakfasts, daily luggage transfer, advice on GPS link to the route, fully marked up maps, information pack and guidebook

 SELF LED TOURS:

 Support and advice is available by phone from your tracker throughout the duration of your walk.
 After breakfast each day, your luggage will be transported to your next accommodation stop.
 There is an optional debrief meeting at the end of your holiday.

 Walk Awhile accommodates walkers at inns and pubs with accommodation, hotels and B&Bs.
 There are historic pubs and plenty of cafes along the route, where you can enjoy refreshments.

 Flights arrive/leave from Gatwick, Stansted and Heathrow Airport, with good links to St. Pancras International rail station where you can change for Ashford International Station.